 How to complain

-If you have a complaint, you need to talk to the business first and give them a chance to put things right.
-They have to give you their final response within 8 weeks.
-If you’re unhappy with their response, or if they don’t respond, then speak to us.
+Talk to your insurer first so that they have the chance to put things right.
+They need to give you their final response within eight weeks.
+If you’re unhappy with their response, or if they don’t respond, let us know.

 Find out more about how to complain.